 - Unlock new features like lazy loading of components instead of modules

-Both React and Angular are using both one-way and two-way data bindings.
+Angular is using two-way data bindings.
 Two-way data binding means that whenever you change any element of the interface, your model state changes automatically, too.

-One way data binding, on the other hand, renders the change in the interface model only after the model state is updated first.
-And whenever you change the UI element, the model state stays the same with no changes.
+React uses one-way data binding, which renders the change in the interface model only after the model state is updated first.
+And whenever you change the UI components, the model state stays the same with no changes.

 Mobile app solutions: React Native vs Ionic

-Angular, on the other hand, uses Ionic, which is also a platform that allows developers to build high-performance cross-platform applications using a single codebase.
+Angular framework, on the other hand, uses Ionic, which is also a platform that allows developers to build high-performance cross-platform mobile applications using a single codebase.

 Applications created via Ionic can be also used on the web or any other device.
 This open-source framework provides friendly tools to the developers along with powered services.
 It also incorporates a rich library and building blocks which make things way easier for the developer.